andrtell/notes/chez/binary_input.md

 ## Recipies

-Read an unsigned 16 bit integer from a port.
+Reading an multi-byte integer from a port.

 ```scheme
 (define get-u16-le